 Taste: Sea Salt & Brine, Vanilla, Honey and Caramel, Malt & Peppery Spice with strong undercurrent of Islay Smoke.

-Kilchoman have rather mastered the art of creating excellent spirits at a young age.
+Kilchoman have rather mastered the art of creating excellent young whisky.
 Machir Bay may be their entry level expression and lack an age statement but it really doesn’t matter.
 The story here is not what is (or isn’t) on the label, it’s all about what’s in the bottle and on that count, Machir Bay does not disappoint.
 Affordable, flavoursome, characterful… Wonderful.